 After that first open-file and input map options dialogs, G.Projector will displays a window showing the map, with a lower tabbed panel that contains various controls to manipulate the output map projection and appearance.
 An example window showing an Orthographic projection, centered on New York City, is shown in Fig. 2.

 Figure 2: The map display window, showing the controls set to the projection tab, with the Orthographic projection selected.

 The first tab of controls manages the map projection and its parameters.
 First is a pop-up menu to choose from the available projections.
 Below are one or two text fields for entering the coordinates at which the map is be centered.
-Almost all of the available projections allow you to specify the central longitude, and many also allow for specifying the latitude.
-If the projection does not accept a latitude — likely because it is a global projection that is always centered on the equator — then the latitude field will be hidden.
+Most of the available projections allow you to specify the central longitude, and many also allow for specifying the latitude.
+If the projection does not accept a latitude — likely because it is a global projection that is always centered on the equator — then the latitude field will be disabled.

 Fig. 3 below shows another example; the Equirectangular projection has an extra parameter called the "Standard Parallel", the latitude at which east-west distances are correctly scaled.
 A text field for entering that value appears in the controls when that projection is chosen.

 Figure 3: A map window showing the Equirectangular map projection, with the standard parallel (the latitude of true scale) set at 30°.